gama-platform/Gama-Days-2022/_pages/about.md

 title: "About"
 ---

 The GAMA Days are the user conference of the GAMA open-source project.
 The "GAMA Days 2022" will be held as an online conference from 22-24 June 2022.
 The event will be hosted by [UMMISCO](https://www.ummisco.fr/){:target="_blank"} and [Z_GIS (Dept. of Geoinformatics, University of Salzburg)](https://www.plus.ac.at/geoinformatik/?lang=en){:target="_blank"}.
+With the aim of allowing participation from across the world, we decided to organise the GAMA Days as a free and online event.
+Thus, the GAMA Days serve as a communication hub for the growing GAMA community.

 ## Scope of GAMA Days 2022

-The GAMA Days serve as a communication hub for the growing GAMA community.
-It invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
+The GAMA Days 2022 invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
 This exchange will be an important step towards a better structuring of the GAMA community.

+## Interactiona and socialising

-With the aim of allowing participation from across the world, we decided to organise the GAMA Days as an online event.
-A couple of dedicated tools and formats will facilitate communication and make sure to have a conference feeling that is similar to an on-site event:
+A couple of dedicated tools and formats will facilitate communication and make sure to have a conference feeling that is social, similar to an on-site event:

 * The **Wonder.me** meeting platform allows for natural social interaction.
 Walk around in the virtual conference room to talk with people nearby, listen to plenary talks, share your model or join a discussion.
 * **Keynote talks** will set the stage and break the ice.
 It will provide the food for thought to talk about in the breaks.
 * **Virtual coffee breaks** are a time dedicated for socialising.
+* **Model demos** show to small groups of interested participants, how a model works.
+* **Elevator pitches** take the challenge to get across, what your model does in just 3 minutes.
 * [**Open Fora**](Gama-Days-2022/openfora) are designed in a way that users get into direct contact with developers, and vice versa.

 ## About GAMA